The world in 2030 may seem a long way off, but at Capital Group we spend a lot of time thinking about the distant future.

 “Imagining life in 2030 is not a hypothetical for me,” notes Capital Group vice chairman Rob Lovelace, a sentiment echoed by many of his colleagues.
 “In the portfolios that I manage, my average holding period is about eight years, so I’m living that approach to investing.”

 We asked our investment team to look in their crystal balls to envision how life may change by the end of the decade.
-Here are seven Capital Group portfolio managers’ perspectives on the world in 2030, and how these shifting trends influence their investment decisions.
+Here are seven portfolio managers’ perspectives on the world in 2030, and how these shifting trends influence their investment decisions.

-Ten years from now I think we will look back on COVID as our generation’s “Pearl Harbor moment” — a period when extreme adversity spurs innovation and behavioral changes to help address some of the era’s biggest problems.
+Ten years from now I think we will look back on COVID as our generation’s “Pearl Harbor moment” — a period when extreme adversity spurs innovation and behavioural changes to help address some of the era’s biggest problems.
 When Pearl Harbor happened, the U.S. artillery was 75% horse drawn.
 Let me say that again: In 1941, three quarters of our artillery depended on horses.
 Yet by the end of the war we had entered the atomic age.
 That incredible transformation sparked a period of innovation and growth in the U.S. economy that lasted for decades.